Unity-Technologies/ml-agents/docs/Migrating.md

   channels.
   - `EnvironmentParameters` replaces the default `FloatProperties`.
-  You can access the `EnvironmentParameters` with `Academy.Instance.EnvironmentParameters` on C# and create an `EnvironmentParametersChannel` on Python
+  You can access the `EnvironmentParameters` with `Academy.Instance.EnvironmentParameters` on C#.
+If you were previously creating a `UnityEnvironment` in python and passing it a `FloatPropertiesChannel`, create an `EnvironmentParametersChannel` instead.
   - `SideChannel.OnMessageReceived` is now a protected method (was public)
   - SideChannel IncomingMessages methods now take an optional default argument, which is used when trying to read more data than the message contains.